 It sure would be nice if all I had to do was follow every step in the book or video, but at some point, you really have to blend it all with your own awareness and intuition.

 Yeah, I am not being an enforcer of a Furniture Rule… but this dog has only been with me less than 2 weeks, he’s coming off some trauma of previous owner and stays in the animal shelter, and he is not with me for boot camp.
 And it’s my couch, damnit (well now it’s Felix’s too).

 Maybe I will be in trouble later or not being militant, but I gotta do this my way.
 Leave the experts to their video channels.

 Top / Featured Image: screenshot from “Standard YouTube Licensed” video Separation Anxiety Can be Stopped by Solid K9 Training

-The post "Solutionism by Experts, Polarized Viewpoints… It’s Dog Training" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2016/04/dog-training/) on April 17, 2016.
+The post "Solutionism by Experts, Polarized Viewpoints… It’s Dog Training" was originally cracked open and scrambled from a rotten egg at CogDogBlog (https://cogdogblog.com/2016/04/dog-training/) on April 17, 2016.